yuI4140/Kou-os/README.md

  > by the way, I think this is only on Windows if you have another OS you can avoid this part.

-- *besides that we install the bootloader dependencies it can be done in two ways*:

-  1--> type in the command line ` cargo add bootloader `

-  2--> search what is the latest version for bootloader and write in the cargo.toml

-  ``bootloader='LatestVersionBootloader'``

 - *then you type*: